dora-rs/dora-rs.github.io/docs/api/python-api.md

 ### `send_output`

-To send an output from the operator, use `send_output: Callable[[str, bytes | pa.UInt8Array, dict], None]` input method:
+To send an output from the operator, use `send_output: Callable[[str, bytes | pa.Array, dict], None]` input method:
 - the first argument is the `output_id` as defined in your dataflow.
-- the second argument is the data as either bytes or pyarrow.UInt8Array for zero copy.
+- the second argument is the data as either bytes or pyarrow.Array for zero copy.
 - the third argument is dora metadata if you want ot link the tracing from one input into an output.
 `e.g.:  send_output("bbox", pa.array([100], type=pa.uint8()), dora_event["metadata"])`